Indiana EMT & Paramedic Reciprocity: How Out-of-State EMS Providers Can Work in Indiana

 • Providing proof of required training

+Indiana requires reciprocity applicants to show proof that they have completed the national FHWA Traffic Incident Management (TIM) Responder Training.
+Indiana also has other training requirements available through the state’s Acadis portal.
 Depending on your certification history and National Registry status, Indiana may also require written or practical testing before issuing certification.

-Which Path Applies to You?
+04 / Which Path Applies to You?

 The first step is determining whether your current license comes from a Compact state or a non-Compact state.
+Then follow the corresponding sequence below.

-If you are licensed in a Compact state:
+If You’re Licensed in a Compact State

 1. Verify your Privilege to Practice eligibility